-Interested in Free Online Training in Spirituality and Mental Health?
+Interested in Online Training in Spirituality and Mental Health?

 Spiritual Competency Training in Mental Health (SCT-MH) is a multi-disciplinary online program designed to train mental health providers in basic spiritual and religious competencies.
 The goal of the program is to equip providers with greater confidence and competence in helping clients with religious/spiritual issues.

 The training is ongoing and participants may start any time after July 8, 2019.

 Kenneth I. Pargament, Ph.D., Professor, Department of Psychology at Bowling Green State University and Michelle Pearce, Ph.D., Assistant Professor, Graduate School at the University of Maryland Baltimore are offering the training to the network.
 Dr. Pargament is the author of the seminal work, Spiritually Integrated Psychotherapy: Understanding and Addressing the Sacred.
 Dr. Pearce is the author of the book, Cognitive Behavioral Therapy for Christians with Depression: A Practical Tool-Based Primer.

 The modules cover a number of key topics:

 - why it is important to address RS in treatment;

 - the importance of the therapist’s own RS attitudes, beliefs, and practices;

 - how to help clients access RS resources, and how to respond to RS problems that arise in treatment.